Last Updated on 10/01/2026

 Unlike traditional backlinks, editorial mentions do not provide a direct link to your website, but they can still be valuable for link-building and improving your website’s visibility and credibility.

-Editorial mentions can help establish your brand as an authority in your industry and increase potential customers’ awareness of your products or services.
+Editorial mentions can help establish your brand as an authority in your industry and increase awareness among potential customers of your products or services.

-They can also contribute to your website’s visibility and credibility in search engines, as mentions in credible, high-quality editorial content can signal to search engines that your brand is relevant and trustworthy.
+They can also enhance your website’s visibility and credibility in search results, as mentions in credible, high-quality editorial content signal to search engines that your brand is relevant and trustworthy.

-To use editorial mentions for link building, focus on creating high-quality, valuable content and reaching out to journalists, bloggers, and other content creators in your industry to tell them about your brand and offerings.
+To use editorial mentions for link building, focus on creating high-quality, valuable content and reaching out to journalists, bloggers, and other industry content creators to highlight your brand and offerings.

-Building relationships with these individuals and offering them valuable information or resources can increase the likelihood of them mentioning your brand in their content.
+Building relationships with these individuals and offering them valuable information or resources can increase the likelihood that they mention your brand in their content.

 c.
 PR